This site requires a more recent version of Adobe Flash Player to function properly.

-- Software Revenues: BlackBerry's software revenues declined from around $283 million in 2010 to about $242 million in 2013 as many of the company's offering were tied to BlackBerry devices that were rapidly losing market share.
-However, since 2013, the company has adopted a cross platform strategy for its BES software, supporting Android and iOS based smartphones, in a move that should increase its addressable market considerably.
-While software revenues fell further to about $223 million in 2014 as the company launched a customer acquisition program called EZ Pass, we expect revenues to grow significantly in 2015, as monetization improves.
-BlackBerry has also been focusing on selling value-added software and services to the enterprise, besides focusing on increasing revenues from its BlackBerry Messenger and QNX embedded software franchises.
+- Software Revenues: BlackBerry's software revenues declined from around $300 million in 2011 to about $240 million in 2013 as many of the company's offering were tied to BlackBerry devices that were rapidly losing market share.
+However, since 2014, the company has adopted a cross platform strategy for its BES software, supporting Android and iOS based smartphones, in a move that increased its addressable market.
+While software revenues fell further to about $223 million in 2014 as the company launched a customer acquisition program called EZ Pass, they grew to about $430 million in CY2015, driven by higher monetization of BES and several small acquisitions.
 We forecast that the company's software revenues will rise to about $1.1 billion by the end of our forecast period.
 If the company is able to drive significant adoption of its BES 12 platform while monetizing its smaller assets (BBM, QNX, Movirtu, Secusmart) taking software revenue to about $1.3 billion, this could increase our price estimate by 10%.
 On the other hand if revenues only grow to about $800 million, it could result in a 10% decline in our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for BlackBerry at the top of the page.